maidsafe/sn_dbc_examples/README.md

 The spentbook_node and the wallet are each implemented in a single source file to demonstrate how simple it is and make it easier to understand.
 See the src/bin directory.

+## What this is:

+These examples demonstrate a simple wallet communicating with a spentbook consisting of 3 mock spentbook nodes simulating a single Safe Network "section".
+It is useful for:

+* proving out the sn_dbc wallet and spentbook APIs in a quasi-real setup
+* providing a hands-on way to interact with DBCs.
+* demonstrating/learning the sn_dbc API (creating transactions, etc)
+* begin exploring similarities and differences with existing cryptocurrency wallets.
+In particular, DBCs offer a "bearer" capability and also DBCs are transferred outside the system, (not via a blockchain/ledger).

-With these examples, one can run a distributed Spentbook and use the included wallet client to:
+With the included wallet example, one can:

-* issue a Genesis DBC
+- issue a Genesis DBC
-* reissue any number of other DBCs, either bearer or owned.
+- reissue any number of other DBCs, either bearer or owned.
-* generate new receiving public key(s)
+- generate new receiving public key(s)
-* deposit a DBC into a wallet
+- deposit a DBC into a wallet
-* check wallet balance
+- check wallet balance
-* list unspent DBCs in wallet
+- list unspent DBCs in wallet

+## What this is NOT:

+* not production code.  definitely not "mainnet".
+* not an implementation of the "real" Safe Network spentbook/mint.
+* not the final APIs
+* not any indication of what final wallet/ui will be like.

+## Tech details:

 These examples use the sn_dbc and qp2p crates directly.
 They do not use or rely on the Safe Network node or API.
-The Safe Network is building a distributed Spentbook/mint that should implement approximately the same public API as sn_dbc::SpentbookNodeMock, but will be very different in implementation details.
+The Safe Network is building a distributed spentbook/mint that should implement approximately the same public API as sn_dbc::SpentbookNodeMock, but will be very different in implementation details.

 Key components are: